waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Tool Usage & Limitations
 - **path_planner:** This tool can only calculate paths on the *current* map.
 It cannot find routes that span across multiple maps or warp points.
 This was discovered after it failed to generate a path from the 'Cinnabar Lab Metronome Room' to the 'Cinnabar Lab Main Area'.
+- **'No Will to Fight':** After a Pokémon faints, attempting to switch in the next Pokémon can sometimes fail with the message 'There's no will to fight!'.
+The cause is unknown, but trying again on the next turn was successful.